AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-the-timeline-view.md

 * You can create a Timeline view only when you have at least two date fields associated with a record type.
 When you have one or no date fields associated with a record type, the Timeline view option is dimmed.
 * Depending on the dates associates with the records, some records might not display in the timeline view in the following scenarios:

-    * When the Start and End dates have no values.
+    * When the Start and End dates have no values
-    * When the Start or the End dates have no value.
+    * When the Start or the End dates have no value
-    * When the Start date is after the End date.
+    * When the Start date is after the End date

 <!--these are NOT available now because there won't be a table for the timeline view for the near future, per Andy:
 * The records displayed in the timeline view also display in a view-only table to the left of the timeline.